Nontheistic religion: Others

-Philosophical models not falling within established religious structures, such as Confucianism, Epicureanism, Deism, and Pandeism, have also been considered to be nontheistic religions.
+Belief systems based on philosophical models not falling within established religious structures, such as Confucianism, Epicureanism, Deism, and Pandeism, have also been considered to be nontheistic religions.

 The white supremacist Creativity movement has also been described as a nontheistic religion.

 The Cult of Reason was formed in the maelstrom of the French Revolution.
 The avowedly atheistic founders of the Cult — including Antoine-François Momoro, who had famously coined the Revolutionary motto ″Unité, Indivisibilité de la République; Liberté, égalité, fraternité ou la mort″—sought to replace French Catholicism with a secular, Humanistic religion venerating philosophical principles such as Reason, Beauty, Nature and Truth.

 The sociologist Auguste Comte devised a religion called the Religion of Humanity based on his Positivist principles.
 The Religion of Humanity is not a metaphysical religion and as such there are no gods or supernaturalisms in its belief.

 Religious naturalism and Secular paganism are both umbrella terms encompassing a wide variety of individual and small-group perspectives on, and practices of nontheistic religion inspired by the natural world.

 The Church of Satan adheres to LaVeyan Satanism, which is nontheistic.
 The Satanic Temple, a non-theistic religious organization, is officially recognized as a tax-exempt church in the U.S. Internal Revenue Service on 25 April 2019 and regards the figure of "Satan" as a symbolic figurehead rather than a supernatural entity.